mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 I would be suitably unimpressed if I were in your shoes.
 Why would we add all
-of this boilerplate code
+this boilerplate code
 when you can make a function
 and be done?
 If this were the full story,
 I would absolutely agree with you.
-This doesn't add much
-beyond the function-based version.
+A class-based view doesn't add much beyond the function-based version.
 If anything,
-it has more to remember
+it has more to remember,
 so it's probably more confusing.

 Where class-based views begin